HoltMfg/shop-scheduler/README.md

-Fuel Tank Scheduler
+This is a logic-enabled demo version of the Fuel Tank Scheduler app.

-Deploy with Streamlit Cloud or run locally using: streamlit run streamlit_app.py